zephyrusgreene/desalinated/README.md

 and value based loot specials such as: attack speed%, potion healing values, dynamic spell costs in the GUI, weapon and spell scaling controls, alternative formulas for game mechanics, and much more!

-This project only features documentation, as displaying the code for the mod would also display code for the original game.
+This repository only features documentation, as displaying the code for the mod would also display code for the original game.
 The mod itself can found here => https://www.nexusmods.com/saltandsanctuary/mods/9